Dogs for Good: History

 The charity was founded in 1988 by Frances Hay (1950–90) in Kenilworth, Warwickshire.
 This was as a result of Frances' personal experience with her own pet dog helping Frances overcome her own disability.
+Following her death, friends and family continued the work and organization she started.
+By the time Hay's death, the charity had placed 25 working dogs.

 In 2000 a successful application to the National Lottery resulted in the building of a national training centre in Banbury, Oxfordshire where the charity is based today.

+Accreditation

 Dogs for Good is a fully Accredited Member of Assistance Dogs International (ADI) and meets the ADI standards in its assistance dog work.
 Dogs for Good is a member of Assistance Dogs UK (ADUK).
 Assistance Dogs UK is a coalition of assistance dog charities all accredited by Assistance Dogs International.
 Dogs for Good is a Full member of Animal Assisted Intervention International (AAII) and adheres to the AAII standards in its community dog work.